ddbj/www/_jga/download-e.md

 ### Register a puclic key for dataset decryption {#public-key-for-dataset-decryption}

-Register the public key for dataset encryption in the NBDC data use application.
+Register a public key for dataset decryption in the NBDC data use application.

-{% include image.html url="books/public-key-for-dataset-encryption-e.png" caption="egistration of the public key for dataset encryption" class="w400" %}
+{% include image.html url="books/public-key-for-dataset-decryption-e.png" caption="Registration of the public key for dataset decryption" class="w400" %}

 ### Data use application approval  {#approval}